yelosan/licenses.markdown/ODC-By-1.0.markdown

 ### 7.1

-The Database is licensed by the Licensor “as is” and without any warranty of any kind, either express, implied, or arising by statute, custom, course of dealing, or trade usage.
+The Database is licensed by the Licensor "as is" and without any warranty of any kind, either express, implied, or arising by statute, custom, course of dealing, or trade usage.
 Licensor specifically disclaims any and all implied warranties or conditions of title, non-infringement, accuracy or completeness, the presence or absence of errors, fitness for a particular purpose, merchantability, or otherwise.
 Some jurisdictions do not allow the exclusion of implied warranties, so this exclusion may not apply to You.

 ## 8.0 LIMITATION OF LIABILITY